All Episodes

 You know how they caught him?

-He posted a photo of her dead shot up body on Facebook.
+He posted a photo of her dead, shot up body on Facebook.

 Now I'm going through this today.

-It's okay, that's trash.
+Okay, that's trash.

 Absolute trash.

-I said, no, this dovetails with precisely a point that I have been making for I don't know how many years, and that is this social media, this desire for fame, this desire to get noticed, this desire that so many people have to get on TV or to be talked about is causing some really dangerous things to happen.
+And that is this social media, this desire for fame, this desire to get noticed, this desire that so many people have to get on TV or to be talked about is causing some really dangerous things to happen.

-She just leaving.
+She was leaving.

 He's splitting.